-7. Between November 2011 and May 2012, the Secretary-General, or his representative, sought to meet each contractor bilaterally to discuss the implementation of the plan of work in more detail, as envisaged in the Regulations.
-Meetings with the China Ocean Mineral Resources Research and Development Association, the Deep Ocean Resources Development Co.
-Ltd. and the Government of the Republic of Korea were held during official visits to those contractors, and meetings with the Federal Institute for Geosciences and Natural Resources of Germany and the Interoceanmetal Joint Organization took place in Kingston.
-An informal meeting with representatives of France, the sponsoring State of the Institut français de recherche pour l'exploitation de la mer, took place in New York.
-It was not possible to convene a bilateral meeting with Yuzhmorgeologiya.
+- Between November 2011 and October 2012, the Secretary-General, or his representative, sought to meet each contractor bilaterally to discuss the implementation of the plan of work in more detail, as envisaged in the Regulations.
+Meetings with representatives of the China Ocean Mineral Resources Research and Development Association, the Deep Ocean Resources Development Co.
+Ltd. and the Government of the Republic of Korea were held during official visits to those contractors, and meetings with the Federal Institute for Geosciences and Natural Resources of Germany and the Interoceanmetal Joint Organization were held in Kingston.
+An informal meeting with representatives of France, the sponsoring State of the Institut français de recherche pour l'exploitation de la mer, was held in New York and a bilateral meeting with Yuzhmorgeologiya was held in Moscow in October 2012.
 These meetings were useful in developing a better understanding of each contractor's exploration programmes, strategic objectives and achievements.
-They also provided an opportunity for the Secretary-General to convey to the contractors in more detail the concerns of the Legal and Technical Commission and the Council, in particular with regard to issues such as the provision of environmental baseline data and the future pace of activities in the Area, and for the contractors to respond to those concerns.
-The Secretary-General also received briefings from the contractors on the status of development of mining and processing technology.

-8. It may be noted that, in January 2012, in response to the recommendation by the Legal and Technical Commission and the decision of the Council contained in document ISBA/17/C/20, the Secretary-General convened a meeting with the contractors to facilitate an exchange of views on data protocols and standardization.
-A separate report on the outcomes of that meeting is before the Legal and Technical Commission (see ISBA/18/LTC/3).

-9. Following the bilateral meetings outlined above, the periodic reviews were concluded through exchanges of letters, as shown in the annex to the present report.
+They also provided an opportunity for the Secretary-General to convey to the contractors in more detail the concerns of the Legal and Technical Commission and the Council, in particular with regard to such issues as the provision of environmental baseline data and the future pace of activities in the Area, and for the contractors to respond to those concerns.
+The Secretary-General also received briefings from the contractors on the status of development of mining and processing technology. - 8.
+It may be noted that, in January 2012, in response to the recommendation by the Legal and Technical Commission and the decision of the Council contained in document ISBA/17/C/20, the Secretary-General convened a meeting with the contractors to facilitate an exchange of views on data protocols and standardization.
+A separate report on the outcomes of that meeting was presented to the Legal and Technical Commission in 2012 (see ISBA/18/LTC/3). - 9.
+Following the bilateral meetings outlined above, the periodic reviews were concluded through exchanges of letters, as shown in the annex to the present report. - 10.
+As at the time the present report was compiled, the periodic review of the contract of the Government of India had not been concluded.
+The Government of India had submitted a proposed programme of activities in April 2012, to which a response had been provided by the Secretary-General on 4 April 2013, taking into account the discussions in the Legal and Technical Commission during the eighteenth session.
+It is envisaged that bilateral consultations will take place prior to the nineteenth session, so that the periodic review process can be concluded.